 Grants and contracts awarded to the University are subject to audit by the various sponsoring agencies.
-Indirect facilities and administrative costs recovered on grants and contracts are recorded at rates established by the University with the federal government, or predetermined by the non-federal sponsor.
-Facilities and administrative cost rates for government grants and contracts are subject to audit, and subsequent final settlements are recorded as current period adjustments.
+Indirect costs recovered on grants and contracts are recorded at rates established by the University with the federal government, or predetermined by the non-federal sponsor.
+Indirect cost rates for government grants and contracts are subject to audit, and subsequent final settlements are recorded as current period adjustments.
 Management believes the impact of any future settlements to be immaterial to the consolidated financial statements.